 2. External Performance Doesn’t Stack Up

-Unfortunately, using an external GPU doesn’t give you the same performance as it would if you had the same card mounted internally.
-How much performance do you lose?
-10-15 percent!
-That’s not huge, especially with the immense power of the some of the high-end graphics cards you can buy today.
+Unfortunately, using an external GPU doesn’t give you the same performance as it would if you had the same GPU mounted internally.
+How much performance do you lose, then?
+Estimates put the loss at around 10 to 15 percent.
+That isn’t a big deal, especially considering the monstrous capacity of the latest high-end graphics cards you can buy today.

-Laptop CPUs aren’t designed to handle powerful external GPUs, either.
-Again, it’s not a dealbreaker, but you might notice the effects.
-Especially if you have an slower or older CPU.
+Your laptop CPU probably wasn’t designed to handle a powerful external GPU, either.
+Again, it’s not a deal-breaker, but you might notice the effects.
+This is especially true for older and slower CPUs.

-For being basically a small piece of motherboard with a PCIe port and a connector cord, you can pay a surprising amount for GPU docks.
+Though an external GPU dock is basically just a small piece of motherboard with a PCIe port and a connector cord, you can end up shelling out a surprising amount.
 You’re looking at a couple hundred bucks or more.
-And that’s on top of the price of a graphics card (and your laptop, of course).
+And that’s on top of the already expensive GPU to go in the dock.
+(Not forgetting the existing cost of your laptop, of course.)

 Some docks are also only compatible with certain brands of laptops, which means you won’t be able to transfer them if you get a new one.
-That could further add to the cost.
-Though it’s worth noting that many laptops that aren’t certified to work with specific GPU docks will, in fact, work.
-But it might take some tinkering and it’s possible there will be (more) performance costs.
+That’s another cost to consider.
+On the flipside, many laptops that aren’t officially certified to work with a specific external GPU dock will, in fact, work just fine.
+You might have to do a little bit of tinkering to get them working.

 4. Research Is Important

-And every one of them has specific compatibility requirements that you may or may not need to be aware of.
-As previously mentioned, the Alienware Graphics Amplifier will only work with Alienware laptops.
-The Razer Core only works with Thunderbolt 3 devices.
-The ASUS XG Station 2 is very unclear about which non-ASUS products it will work with.
+In addition, each of the listed external GPUs comes with specific compatibility requirements that you may or may not need to consider.
+As previously mentioned, the Alienware Graphics Amplifier has a proprietary connector and will only work with Alienware laptops.
+The Razer Core external GPU dock only works with Thunderbolt 3.
+The ASUS ROG XG Station 2 is unclear about which non-ASUS products it will work with.

 In short, if you want an external GPU, you need to spend some time researching to make sure it’s going to work.
-Fortunately, there are a lot of people out there interested in external GPUs, so many of the combinations have been tested.
+Fortunately, there are a huge number of people interested in external GPUs, and they’ve already tested many combinations.